Joe-McCann/cs-241-hugo-notes/content/authors/admin/_index.md

 #- Visitors
 ---

-I work full time in Software Engineering at American Express, primarily focusing on autmation work of machine learning model deployment processes: a.k.a. being a certified lazy person.
+I work full time in Product Analytics at American Express for an AI Labs team.
+I'm going to be honest I just started this job and I'm still trying to find out a good way to describe what I'm doing on the daily.
+Prior to that I was a software engineer at American Express specializing in automation work of Machine Learning deployment processes: a.k.a. being a certified lazy person.
 Once a week during the college semesters I teach CS 241 Discrete Mathematics at NJIT.
 I have a passion for mathematics and finding ways to insert mathematics into everything I do.
 I also make stupid little videos in my spare time to show people math is freaking cool.